-Polici es Evaluation Promote energy and water retrofitting and the use of sustainable and green building designs to conserve resources.
+Policies Evaluation Promote energy and water retrofitting and the use of sustainable and green building designs to conserve resources.
 City will continue enforcement to ensure applicability of energy and water efficiency standards in conjunction with housing rehabilitation.
 In November 2012, the City prepared a Green Plan which aim at integrating sustainable designs in all aspects of the City's operations.
-Consider the conversion of multi-family rental units to ownership housing (condominiums) when it can be demonstrated that such conversion projects I) involve properties in sound condition that have ample life expectancy; 2) will not cause undue hardship for low- and moderate-income residents; Promoting homeownership is an important strategy of the City when is demonstrated that the new project will be an asset to the community and will not cause undue hardship to low-moderate income tenants. and 3) will not result in the modification of larger units to smaller units.
+Consider the conversion of multi-family rental units to ownership housing (condominiums) when it can be demonstrated that such conversion projects 1) involve properties in sound condition that have ample life expectancy; 2) will not cause undue hardship for low- and moderate-income residents; Promoting homeownership is an important strategy of the City when is demonstrated that the new project will be an asset to the community and will not cause undue hardship to low-moderate income tenants. and 3) will not result in the modification of larger units to smaller units.
 The City has not received proposals for conversion during the planning period.
 Goal 2 2: Assist in the development of adequate housi moderate-income households. ng to meet the needs of low- and Polici es Evaluation New H lousing Needs 10-P-10 Ensure there is an adequate supply of mixed-use and residentially zoned land allowing development at densities to accommodate existing and anticipated housing needs of the community.
-The Zoning Map and Land Use Element provide a range of zones and land uses the accommodate a variety of densities and housing types including the development of move-up housing opportunities.
-The City recently developed a new Corridor Specific Plan which provides minimum densities of up to 50 units/acre to accommodate existing and anticipated housing needs.
-10-P-11 Ensure the construction of larger, high-end housing to provide "move-up" housing opportunities within the community, which will contribute to an adequate supply of available units in the moderate- and lower-income ranges. housing needs. in the moderate- and lower-income ranges. housing needs.
-These policies will be combined as policy 10-P-10 in the 2013 Housing Element.
+The Zoning Map and Land Use Element provide a range of zones and land uses to accommodate a variety of densities and housing types including the development 10-P-11 Ensure the construction of larger, high-end housing to provide "move-up" housing opportunities within the community, which will contribute to an adequate supply of available units of move-up housing opportunities.
+To City recently developed a new Corrid Specific Plan which provides minimum densities of up to 50 units/acre to accommodate existing and anticipated housing needs. in the moderate- and lower-income ranges. in the moderate- and lower-income ranges.